zeoless/intelligent-reply-bot/README.md

 # Intelligent Reply Bot

-An intellectual reply bot project developed using Python,
+An intellectual reply bot project developed using Python, specializing in suggesting sh